bin3xish477/Red-C-C/README.md

 # Botnet-Command-Control
-Send commands to all your bots.
+Send commands to all the bots in a botnet.

 ### Install Docker and all the dependencies for this program.
 ```bash